 Fluorescent lamps without integrated ballast, high intensity discharge lamps, ballasts and luminaires able to operate such lamps can only be placed on the EU market if they meet certain ecodesign requirements.

-Household gas appliances (including forced drought burners) marketed in the EU need to meet mandatory health and safety requirements concerning ignition, durability, and energy consumption, among others.
+Gas appliances for non-industrial use (including forced drought burners) marketed in the EU need to meet mandatory health and safety requirements concerning ignition, durability, and energy consumption, among others.

 Technical standards for low voltage electrical equipment

 Low-voltage electrical equipment is subject to the compliance with mandatory essential requirements in order to ensure the health and safety of persons, domestic animals and property.

 Radio equipment is subject to the compliance with mandatory essential requirements.
 Examples of affected products are: web enabled appliances, home monitoring medical devices, navigation or tracking systems, mobile phones.

 Certain categories of motor vehicles must comply with the harmonised technical requirements established by EU legislation for passenger cars, motorcycles and tractors as well as their trailers, systems, components and separate technical units.

 Technical standards for cableways for the carriage of passengers

 Cableways installations intended to carry persons must meet certain essential health and safety requirements.
 In particular, these apply to funicular railways or other vehicles where traction is provided by one or more cables, cable cars lifted and/or displaced by carrier cables, including gondolas and chair lifts, and drag lifts.